 Speaking in meteorological terms, this project aims at advanced data assimilation methods by synergetically connecting techniques of scale analysis, computational .uid dynamics, and advanced data .ltering.
 Methodologically speaking, we address the predictive modelling of the large scales of a system whose root model is known but inaccessible to direct computation due to a cascade of unresolvable spatio-temporal scales.
 We aim to exploit observational data, asymptotic characterizations of both the root model and the DA procedures, and asymptotically balanced numerical methods to control the resulting uncertainties.

 Müller, A. and Névir, P. and Klein, R. (2017) Scale Dependent Analytical Investigation of the Dynamic State Index Concerning the Quasi-Geostrophic Theory.
-SFB 1114 Preprint . pp. 1-38.
-(Unpublished)
+Journal of Atmospheric Sciences . pp. 1-38.
+(Submitted)

 Acevedo, W. and de Wiljes, J. and Reich, S. (2017) Second-order accurate ensemble transform particle filters.
 SFB 1114 Preprint .
 (Submitted)